-- 78. Her Honor, Letitia James, Attorney General, filed an action against a host of merchant cash advance lenders on March 5, 2024, People v Yellowstone et al., Supreme Court, Albany County, Index No. 450750/2024, for \$1.3B. - 79.
-This action was based upon an investigation by the New York Attorney General and proves that none of the defenses recited in this answer were invented by defense counsel. - 80.
+- 80. Her Honor, Letitia James, Attorney General, filed an action against a host of merchant cash advance lenders on March 5, 2024, People v Yellowstone et al., Supreme Court, Albany County, Index No. 450750/2024, for \$1.3B. - 81.
+This action was based upon an investigation by the New York Attorney General and proves that none of the defenses recited in this answer were invented by defense counsel. - 82.
 At paragraph 384 of her petition, Attorney General noted that the "Agreements also require full, immediate payment of the entire Payback Amount in the event of default-discarding altogether the notion of payments tied to the merchants' revenue."
-The same provision is in plaintiff's contract. - [Defaults]: Protection 1: The full uncollected Receivables Purchased Amount plus all fees due under this Agreement may become due and payable in full immediately. - The contract further discarded any notion of payments tied to 81. revenue with this provision:
+The same provision was in plaintiff's contract: